skylib11/Portfolio_Creator/README.md

-## Portfolio Management Program
+## Portfolio Management Script

-The Portfolio Management Program is a script designed for creating and managing simulated stock portfolios.
+The Portfolio Management Script is a script designed for creating and managing simulated share market portfolios.
 It enables users to allocate investment amounts equally or specify allocations manually.
-The program fetches real-time stock prices and company information using the yfinance library, providing an efficient way to monitor and analyze investments.
-Stock prices are displayed in ₹ (Indian Rupees), intended for Indian users.
-However, displaying prices in other currencies will be updated in future versions.
+The program fetches real-time share prices using the yfinance library, providing an efficient way to monitor and analyze investments and trades.
+Share prices are displayed in ₹ (Indian Rupees), intended for Indian users.
+However, displaying prices in other currencies might be updated in future.

 **Features**

  1. Create Portfolios: Allocate funds equally or manually set investment amounts.
- 2. Track Performance: Monitor real-time stock prices and company details.
+ 2. Track Performance: Fetch the latest share prices in real-time (not a continuous live feed).
  3. Folder Structure: Automatically organizes logs, portfolio data, and other files into appropriate directories.